JoostBrombacher/NearDailyDischargeEstimations/README.md

 - The data can be downloaded from Google Drive using this link: https://drive.google.com/open?id=13woJzSvZml8zVxWY01JPUF6lUkmmk1kQ

-- The data folder consists of a folder for input files and a folder of output files.
+- The data folder consists of a folder for input files and a folder for output files.
 All the input files are included in the download.
 The output files need to be created by running the scripts.
 All the subfolders in the input folder should keep their names, otherwise the scripts are not able to find them.